osohq/oso/docs/content/python/getting-started/application/model.md

 the entrypoint to the policy, and is used by the Oso library to enforce authorization.

-The resource blocks you defined grant users permissions using `has_permission` rule.
+The resource blocks you defined grant users permissions using the `has_permission` rule.
 To use permissions for authorization, you must define an `allow` rule: